SAP-samples/teched2023-DA260/exercises/dd2/README.md

 - SAP HANA Data Lake Files (HDL-Files)

-There are partially special configurations available for specific target connections, such as different file formats for target objects stores (e.g. CSV, Parquet etc.) as well as data format & compression for Kafka as a target.
+There are partially special configurations available for specific target connections, such as different file formats for target objects stores (e.g. CSV, Parquet etc.).
 More information about these configuration settings can be found in our product documentation.

 **[Connectivity configuration parameters ](https://help.sap.com/docs/SAP_DATASPHERE/c8a54ee704e94e15926551293243fd1d/f918d0dc3a424e83b0107e2048e46aac.html?q=replication%20flow)**